pine-vm/pine/guide/how-to-configure-and-deploy-an-elm-fullstack-app.md

       Found no composition record, default to initial state.
 info: ElmFullstack.WebHost.StartupAdminInterface[0]
       Completed building the process live representation.
-info: ElmFullstack.WebHost.StartupAdminInterface[0]
-      Started the public app at 'http://*:5000'.
 Completed starting the web server with the admin interface at 'http://*:4000'.
 ```